chianw/Todo_Application/README.md

 # To-do App

+> This repository containe the code of a React application called Todo-app.
+I've created this to Deploy it on an Azure Kubernetes cluster using the GitOps approach for continous deployment.✨

 > This is a SPA react-app project.
-A To-do app that let's user to schedule, add, delete and mark completed their day task.
+A To-do app that let's user to schedule, add, delete and mark completed daily tasks.

 ## Built With